 Bushaho gorilla family.

-Bushaho gorilla family is another mountain gorilla family situated in the Nkuringo sector being habituated, Bushaho got its members when gorilla left the Bikyangi gorilla group in the Rushaga sector.
-Later in 2012, some members came from the Nkuringo gorilla family to from the family formed Bushaho mountain gorilla family and Christmas gorilla family are located in the Nkuringo sector of Bwindi.
+Bushaho gorilla family is another habituated mountain gorilla family in the Nkuringo sector, formed when gorillas left the Bikyangi gorilla group in the Rushaga sector.
+Later in 2012, some members came from the Nkuringo gorilla family to form the Bushaho mountain gorilla family and the Christmas gorilla family, which are located in the Nkuringo sector of Bwindi.